Vietnamese folk religion

-Đạo Mẫu is a distinct form of Vietnamese shamanism, giving prominence to some mother goddesses into its pantheon.
+Đạo Mẫu is a distinct form of Vietnamese shamanism, giving prominence to some mother goddesses in its pantheon.
 The government of Vietnam also categorises Cao Đài as a form of Vietnamese indigenous religion, since it brings together the worship of the thần or local spirits with Buddhism, Confucianism and Taoism, as well as elements of Catholicism, Spiritism and Theosophy.

 During the Nguyễn dynasty's persecution of Catholics in Vietnam, non-Catholics were called lương dân (良民).
 The terms bên lương and bên giáo were used to denote non-Catholic and Catholic alignments, respectively.

 History

-The Vietnamese folk religion was suppressed in different times and ways in the 20th century.
+The Vietnamese folk religion was suppressed in different times and in different ways in the 20th century.
 Debate and criticism of cultural destruction and loss began in the 1960s.
 In the beginning of the 1980s, the state returned to its policies of preserving religious culture, and the Vietnamese indigenous religion was soon promoted as the backbone of "a progressive culture, imbued with national identity".